FluffyMaguro/SC2_Coop_Overlay/README.md

 ![Screenshot](/Screenshots/Display.jpg)

+* If you have trouble with no data being shown even if you played a game, specify replay folder with ACCOUNTDIR = ... in the config file
 * If you want it add it as overlay in OBS separatedly, add the HTML to your sources in OBS, and set its width and height to your screen resolution.